reflectors02/Amadeus/README.md

 # This step requires Git LFS.
 If you don't have it, run: 'git lfs install'

 conda activate GPTSoVITS
-cd Amadeus-Project/GPT-SoVITS/GPT_SoVITS
+cd Desktop

 git lfs install
 git clone https://huggingface.co/lj1995/GPT-SoVITS

+rename the folder to something else like "DOWNLOADEDMODELS"

 (This is a 5gb download!
 It will take a while)

-After installing it, drag the contents into GPT_SoVITS/pretrained_models Then delete the empty folder
+After installing it, drag the contents into Amadeus-Project/GPT-SoVITS/GPT_SoVITS/pretrained_models Then delete the empty folder

 Repo Check: Make sure the pretrained_models looks like this